grame-cncm/faust/architecture/nodejs/README.md

 faust2nodejs can be used to generate Faust-based nodejs native addons.
-The generated addons can embed most of the audio engines supported by Faust: alsa, jack, coreaudio, rtaudio, portaudio, etc. Since faust2nodejs essentially acts as a wrapper to faust2api, it offers the same features than this system (MIDI and OSC suport, polyphony, separate effect file, etc.).
+The generated addons can embed most of the audio engines supported by Faust: alsa, JACK, coreaudio, rtaudio, portaudio, etc. Since faust2nodejs essentially acts as a wrapper to faust2api, it offers the same features than this system (MIDI and OSC suport, polyphony, separate effect file, etc.).